broadinstitute/martha/README.md

 There was an [early substitution recommendation to users](https://app.zenhub.com/workspaces/orange-5d680d7e3eeb5f1bbdf5668f/issues/databiosphere/azul/1115), instructing them to convert their URL schemes from "dos" to "drs".
-Some underlying servers hosting the DOS/DRS metadata have not yet upgraded to support the DRS request path-prefix and DRS response JSON metadata, so `martha_v2` abd `martha_v3` still communicates with those servers using the older request/response format.
+Some underlying servers hosting the DOS/DRS metadata have not yet upgraded to support the DRS request path-prefix and DRS response JSON metadata, so `martha_v2` and `martha_v3` still communicates with those servers using the older request/response format.

 At the same time, those server hosts are also working to submit test accounts for automated testing purposes.
 The final